-The Cyber Security concentration in the MS in Computer Science (MSCS) program teaches students how to identify, monitor and investigate organizational cyber threats, as well as how to create responses to them.
-Learn how to design software, networks and encryption and authentication systems that combat cyber attacks.
+Our top-ranked1 Cyber Security concentration in the online M.S. in Computer Science (MSCS) program teaches students how to identify, monitor and investigate organizational cyber threats, as well as how to create responses to them.
+Learn how to design software, networks, and encryption and authentication systems that combat cyber attacks.
 Plus, learn to investigate the aftermath of cyber attacks using popular digital forensics tools, as well as tools you create yourself.

 Cyber Security Courses

 For the Cyber Security concentration, students will take 4 courses (12 credit hours) from the track plus 1 elective (3 credit hours) for a total of 15 credit hours.
 A sample of the online Cyber Security courses offered includes:

 - Intrusion Detection, Response and Recovery

 Based on students' interests, potential projects may involve intrusion detection, reverse engineering of malware, penetration testing, operating system and network forensics, defense-in-depth technologies, and other assignments relevant to keeping data systems secure.

 Upon completion of the Cyber Security concentration in the MSCS program, students will be equipped to:

 - Identify the risks an organization faces due to cyber threats and recommend steps to combat those risks